 Tweak, speed, crystal, glass, crank.
-Whatever street-name is used, meth is meth.
+Whatever street name is used, meth is meth.
 Methamphetamine is a highly addictive man-made drug that makes the user feel intense pleasure and euphoria immediately upon use.
 It also produces increased stimulation, with users reportedly staying up for three or more days on binges.
 Many meth addicts report feeling hooked from the first use.

 It feels so good that someone addicted to meth makes the drug their priority.
-That feeling of euphoria becomes so important that everything else — a job, a family, a car, a house — become obsolete.
+That feeling of euphoria becomes so important that everything else — a job, a family, a car, a house — becomes obsolete.
 Only one thing matters, getting and using more meth.

 Once addicted, the afflicted person needs more meth to feel the same high as their first time.
 A monomaniacal obsession takes over, and they become willing to sacrifice everything they used to love to try to reclaim that initial feeling.

 After using meth for an extended amount of time, the brain will develop a tolerance.
 Tolerance occurs when a user has to use a larger quantity of a drug in order to feel the same effects as they used to.
 It’s just like someone who drinks alcohol often, doesn’t appear drunk after even three drinks in short order.

 Sometimes, when someone uses large amounts of meth for a long enough period of time, they will change the way they use.
 They will switch from snorting it in powder form to smoking it.
 If that doesn’t work or stops working, they will begin to inject it intravenously.
 Injecting meth is considerably more dangerous than sniffing or smoking it.